-The NVCOG Composter & Rain Barrel sale is closed.
+The 2022 NVCOG Compost Bin & Rain Barrel Sale has closed.

 Organic materials are highly recyclable and should be thought of as a resource, not a waste.
 The goal of this program is to raise public awareness of composting at home and the benefits of using compost to reduce our waste footprint and help improve or maintain high-quality soil.

 Composting kitchen food scraps and yard trimmings at home, and leaving grass clippings on the lawn, can reduce the volume of garbage you generate by as much as 25%!
 Composting recycles organic waste into a usable product right in your own backyard.
 By adding compost to your gardens and lawns, you can conserve water, grow healthy plants, reduce the use of fertilizer and pesticides, and protect the environment.
 Removing these materials from your regular trash collection also helps divert waste away from landfilling and waste to energy.
 A major benefit to composting is that you are helping your city or town reduce their disposal costs by reducing the amount of garbage being generated.